Rules & Ruleset

 Alerts are sent to emails linked to a Workspace and contain the payload of your Destination's response.

 Hookdeck is committed to making sure you can recover from errors.
 By controlling the retry logic means you can specify what works best for your use cases.
 Thus, you no longer have to rely on every API provider's different retry logic!

 The retry logic is composed of 3 elements:

-The Retry Strategy is algorithm used to schedule retries.
+- The Retry Strategy is an algorithm used to schedule retries.
 The options are

 exponentialretry will progress backoff between retries.
 Each retry delay will be twice as long as the previous.
-If your interval is 1 hour then the retries will be 1 hour later, 2 hours later, 4 hours later, 8 hours etc.
+If your interval is 1 hour, the retries will be 1 hour later, 2 hours later, 4 hours later, 8 hours, etc.